-Fantasy City Name Generator
+Fantasy Town Name Generator

-Generate a Fantasy City Name
+Generate a Fantasy Town Name

 Lore

-What Makes a Fantasy City Name?
+What Makes a Fantasy Town Name?

 The generator now favors one strong name built from pronounceable syllables rather than first-and-last combinations.
 Shorter results can feel blunt or ancient, while longer names can feel courtly, strange, or ceremonial.
 The best result should be easy to say aloud and distinctive enough to carry a story without needing an added title.